Analysis of Non-Square Nonlinear MIMO Systems using Scaled Relative Graphs: Conclusion

 \section{Conclusion}

-In this paper we have developed the theoretical backbone of SRG analysis for nonlinear multivariable feedback systems that are interconnections of (possibly non-square) MIMO systems.
-We started by constructing an embedding for general MIMO operators into a space of square maps, while restricting the inputs to a relevant subspace.
-Next, we showed under which conditions MIMO operators can be interconnected, and provide interconnection rules for both the incremental and non-incremental case.
-We then restricted ourselves to MIMO systems in LFR form and provided practical stability and $L_2$-gain performance results.
-For operators in the LFR form, which are stable LTI operators that may be non-square, and diagonal static nonlinear operators, we provided explicit formulas for their MIMO SRG.
-Finally, we demonstrated our result on three examples; a SISO system with multiple nonlinearities, a nonlinear MIMO mass-spring-damper system, and a MIMO feedback system from~\cite{grootExploitingStructureMIMO2025}.
+In this paper we have developed SRG analysis of nonlinear multivariable feedback systems that are interconnections of non-square MIMO operators.
+We started by constructing an embedding for MIMO operators into a space of square maps, while restricting the inputs to a relevant subspace when computing the SRG.
+Especially for tall systems, we demonstrated that this restriction can greatly reduce conservatism in the analysis of feedback systems.
+Then, focusing on MIMO systems in LFR form, we provided practical stability and (incremental) $L_2$-gain performance results.
+We derived explicit formulas for the MIMO SRG for the operators in the LFR form, giving a computable toolchain for the SRG of the entire LFR. \extver{ Finally, we applied our results to two examples, showing several advantages of our embedding approach over existing squaring up approaches. }{ Finally, we applied our results to four examples; a Lur'e system with non-square components which demonstrated several advantages of our embedding approach over existing squaring up approaches, a SISO system with multiple nonlinearities from~\cite{krebbekxScaledRelativeGraph2025}, a nonlinear MIMO mass-spring-damper system, and a MIMO feedback system from~\cite{grootExploitingStructureMIMO2025}.
 The advantage of our framework is that if the input/output dimensions are compatible, the user can perform computations with the MIMO SRG without carrying out the embedding explicitly.
 Even though this paper focused on systems in LFR form, core results of our framework can be applied to any interconnection of MIMO systems.

-Throughout the paper, we mentioned that there are certain degrees of freedom in MIMO SRG calculations.
-These are loop transformations that shift, scale and possibly permute the inputs and outputs of MIMO systems.
-In our first example we show that a different $L_2$-gain bound is obtained from two different choices of shifts in the loop transformation.
-In the second example we use shifts and a scaling to make sure that all nonlinearities lie in the same sector.
-A promising avenue of further work is \emph{optimizing} the resulting $L_2$-gain upper bound over all possible loop transformations.
-The first step in this direction is explored in~\cite{grootExploitingStructureMIMO2025} for diagonal scalings in square systems.
-A second direction of interest is to compare the results of the MIMO SRG framework with IQC analysis, and possibly combine them to minimize the conservatism of SRG analysis.
+Throughout the paper, we mentioned that there are certain degrees of freedom in MIMO SRG calculations; loop transformations that shift, scale and possibly permute the inputs and outputs of MIMO systems, These are not treated in detail here, and are the topic of possible further research. }